 The global initiative Smart City is based on sharing ideas to solve urban challenges, and in collaboration with stakeholders from private and academy sectors, citizens and city government, find the best way and resources to solve existing challenges and create tangible solutions.

-This 420.000 € worth project, headed by Hrvatski Telekom, implemented smart parking in the entire Dubrovnik, setting up 1900 sensors for finding available parking spaces and reducing traffic jams.
+This €420,000 project is headed up by Hrvatski Telekom who rolled out smart parking in Dubrovnik, setting up 1,900 sensors allowing drivers to find available parking spaces and reducing associated traffic jams.

 “Even in technologically advanced countries, there is no such a comprehensive project of smart parking realized on the most modern NB-IoT network whose experience we could follow.
 So, we believe many will follow ours.
 Hrvatski Telekom is strategically oriented toward the construction of smart cities and their digital transformation, which includes the use of modern technologies to increase the quality of life of citizens, optimize local resources, and develop entrepreneurship,” pointed out Saša Kramar, Member of the HT Management Board and Chief Operating Officer Business.

 Sensors are installed at each of the cities parking space allowing the system to accurately detect when a space is free or not, the data is sent to a central location and drivers are able to access the information through a free app.
 The Dubrovnik project is one of the largest integrated solutions for smart parking on the Narrowband IoT (NB-IoT) network in the world and the largest project in the segment of smart cities in Croatia.

 In the cities parking hot spots, a system of twenty public information displays was set up to allow drivers who don’t use the app can see real-time parking spaces.